hirenp/selfhost_k8s/ARCHITECTURE.md

 1. Custom iptables rules inserted with proper precedence relative to Calico rules
 2. hostPort configuration in the ingress controller deployment
 3. Integration with cert-manager for automated TLS certificate management
-4. Elastic IP association for stable external addressing
+4. Network Load Balancer for stable external addressing

 ### Node Identity and Join Process